YubiHSM 2 for Microsoft SQL Server Deployment Guide

 Use SSMS to Generate the CMK and CEK

 The Microsoft SQL Server Management Studio (SSMS) provides tools for manual creation of the CMK and CEK.
-However, using a PowerShell script (see Use PowerShell Script to Generate the CMK and CEK will result in a uniform configuration and ensure no options are missed.
+However, using a PowerShell script (see Use PowerShell Script to Generate the CMK and CEK) results in a uniform configuration and ensure no options are missed.
 Note that all the examples and screenshots in this document are based on different key names being used for the SSMS wizard and the PowerShell script.

 Generate the CMK